uoe-agents/epymarl/README.md

 First, make sure to install W&B and follow their instructions to authenticate and setup your W&B library (see the [quickstart guide](https://docs.wandb.ai/quickstart) for more details).

-To tell EPyMARL to log data to W&B, you then need to specify the following config parameters:
+To tell EPyMARL to log data to W&B, you then need to specify the following parameters in [your configuration](#experiment-configurations):
 ```yaml
 use_wandb: True # Log results to W&B
 wandb_team: null # W&B team name